Key Underwood Coon Dog Memorial Graveyard: Labor Day

 Every Labor Day the Tennessee Valley Coon Hunter's Association sponsors a gathering at the cemetery in a tribute to the inauguration of the cemetery on Labor Day in 1937.
 The celebration includes bluegrass music, dancing, barbecue and a liar's contest.
 Admission is free to the public, but donations are accepted and help defray upkeep expenses.
 In 2014 eight Redbone Coonhound puppies were sold at the gathering, with proceeds going to upkeep.
 The gathering is often attended by local politicians.

 Popular culture

 The cemetery was featured in the movie Sweet Home Alabama, but the producers used artistic license to relocate it to south Alabama.
 The film's protagonists go looking for the graves of dogs named "Bear" and "Bryant", an homage to Bear Bryant the football coach.

-The cemetery and the Labor Day gathering are remembered in song by Milan Miller.

-In 1987, an authorized 50th anniversary Case knife souvenir was sold to honor the dogs and the cemetery.
-With new graphics and subject matter, the promotion was repeated to honor 75th anniversary in 2012.